ishandutta2007/free-api/README.md

  - Network image text recognition (can be called online) : can quickly and accurately identify the text in various network pictures, in —— <a href="https://www.free-api.com/doc/10" target='_blank'> Interface address </a>

- - Identification of ID cards (can be called online) : Supports identification of key fields on the front and back of second-generation resident ID cards —— <a href = "https: / /www.free-api.com/doc/11 "target = '_ blank'> Interface address </a>
+ - Identification of ID cards (can be called online) : Supports identification of key fields on the front and back of second-generation resident ID cards —— <a href = "https: / /www.free-api.com/doc/11" target = '_ blank'> Interface address </a>

  - Bank card identification (can be called online) : Support for mainstream bank card numbers Identify and return the card issuer and —— <a href="https://www.free-api.com/doc/12" target='_blank'> Interface address </a>

- - Driver's license recognition (can be called online) : Supports identification of key fields on the front page of the motor vehicle driver's license, including —— <a href = "https://www.free-api.com / doc / 13 "target = '_ blank'> Interface address </a>
+ - Driver's license recognition (can be called online) : Supports identification of key fields on the front page of the motor vehicle driver's license, including —— <a href = "https://www.free-api.com/doc/13" target = '_ blank'> Interface address </a>

  - Driver ID recognition (optional Line call) : Supports identification of key fields on the front page of the motor vehicle driving license, including —— <a href = "https://www.free-api.com/doc/14" target = '_ blank'> Interface address </a>